 Right now, new Chase Secure Banking℠ customers can enjoy a $100 bonus when they open a new checking account with qualifying activities.
-And while the $4.95 monthly service fee means that your account won’t be free, it does feature several valuable benefits, including zero fees on most everyday transactions.
+And while the $4.95 monthly service fee means your account won’t be free, it does feature several valuable benefits, including zero fees on most everyday transactions.

-Introducing Chase Secure Banking℠
+Get to Know Chase Secure Banking℠

 Chase Bank first launched the new Chase Secure Banking checking account in the spring of 2019.
 The alternative-style checking account makes it easier for some customers to manage their money by removing certain features that might make it easier to overspend.